-Connecting your Wideband Upstream 02 sensors.
+Connecting your Wide Band Upstream 02 sensors.

 Locate your signal wire as identified in the introduction of this set of instructions.
 You can connect to the signal wire anywhere from the sensor plug on the wiring harness to the plug on the ECU.
 Use the location that is most easily accessible to you.
 Once you have located your signal wire on your 1st upstream sensor, skin back enough insulation to allow you to solder on a length of 18 AWG wire, sufficient in length, to reach your AFR Control Center DO NOT CUT THE SIGNAL WIRE.
-Attach the other end of the wire that you have just soldered on to your signal wire, to the terminal marked W1 Repeat this procedure if you have a 2nd upstream 02 sensor's, and connect your 2nd wire to the terminal marked W2 After you have made your solder connections MAKE CERTAIN that you heat shrink your connections to protect them from the elements and the possibility of shorting out.
+Attach the other end of the wire that you have just soldered on to your signal wire, to the terminal marked W1 Repeat this procedure if you have a 2nd upstream 02 sensor's, and connect your 2nd wire to the terminal marked W2.
+After you have made your solder connections MAKE CERTAIN that you heat shrink or apply silicone sealer to your connections to protect them from the elements and the possibility of shorting out.
 NO ELECTRICAL TAPE "PLEASE".

-Connecting your Down stream Narrowband Analog Sensors
+Connecting your Down stream Narrow Band Analog Sensors

-You will now be connecting your downstream ( after the catalytic converter ) 02 sensors if your vehicle has them.
+You will now be connecting your downstream (after the catalytic converter) 02 sensors if your vehicle has them.
 Locate the signal wire of your First downstream sensor and cut it.
+Down stream sensors are Narrow Band sensors.
+If you do not know how to locate the signal wire on a narrow band sensor and your repair manual does not indicate which wire is the signal wire, contact us and we will send you instructions for locating the signal wire on Narrow Band sensors.
 You will need to add lengths of wire to each side of your cut signal wire in order to reach your EFIE mounting location.
 The wire that goes directly to the downstream 02 sensor, is inserted into R1 -IN and the wire that goes to the computer is inserted into R1 -Out.